Building A Budget With Allocations - All Flexibility Levels

 - OSTP will regularly monitor afterschool personnel expenditures to prevent over-spending.

-Position | Requirement | Wage/hour | # hours per day | Note |
+Position | Requirement | Hourly wage | Hours per day | Note |

-Afterschool Site Leader (formerly Afterschool Administrative Aide) | Required unless there is a full- or part-time Afterschool Coordinator | $27/hour | 3 hours per day | Manages daily operations of the program. |
+Afterschool Site Leader (formerly Afterschool Administrative Aide) | Required unless there is a full- or part-time Afterschool Coordinator | $27/hour | 3 hours per day | Manages daily operations of the program |

-Teacher | Required | $60/hour | 1 hour per day | See staffing model above. |
+Teacher | Required | $60/hour | 1 hour per day | See staffing model above |

-Paraprofessional (aides) | Required | $22/hour | 2.5 hours per day | See staffing model above. |
+Paraprofessional (formerly Afterschool Aides) | Required | $22/hour | 1.5 hours per day* | See staffing model above |

-- Principals must work directly with OSTP coordinators or their full-time or part-time, school-based, afterschool coordinator, and Employee Services (HR) in managing the hiring process for afterschool Site Leaders, teachers, and paraprofessionals.
+- Principals must work directly with OSTP Coordinators or their full-time or part-time, school-based Afterschool Coordinator, and Employee Services (HR) in managing the hiring process for afterschool site leaders, teachers, and paraprofessionals.

 - Preference should be given to current DCPS employees.
-However, if there are not enough DCPS employees who are interested in working in afterschool programs, Principals should work with Employee Services to hire non-DCPS employees.
+However, if there are not enough DCPS employees who are interested in working in afterschool programs, principals should work with Employee Services to hire non-DCPS employees.

 - Schools must be fully staffed for the first day of afterschool programming.

-- At least one afterschool staff member must have taken Administration of Medication (AOM) training and be present from the end of the school day to 6:00 pm daily.
+- At least one afterschool staff member must have taken Administration of Medication (AOM) training and be present from the end of the school day to 6:00pm daily.

-- Hours: Afterschool programs meet Monday through Friday from the end of the school day to 6:15 pm.
+- Hours: Afterschool programs meet Monday through Friday from the end of the school day to 6:00 pm.

 - Calendar: Afterschool programs begin on the first day of school.
 Parents and guardians receive this information during afterschool registration, but schools should also communicate the start date to parents and guardians.
 There is no afterschool programming on half days, parent-teacher conference days, canceled days (such as inclement weather days, “snow days”, etc.), teacher professional development days, or the day before the Thanksgiving and Winter breaks.